-Complete Monster: SS-Commandant Colonel Kurt Dierker tortures Sean's best friend, then shoots him multiple times in the head while Sean watches, and gleefully talks about the things he learned from his father, a butcher, while fondly caressing various implements of torture.
+Complete Monster: SS-Commandant Colonel Kurt Dierker is responsible for all of the bad events in the game.
+Specifically, he tortures Sean's best friend, then shoots him multiple times in the head while Sean watches, and gleefully talks about the things he learned from his father, a butcher, while fondly caressing various implements of torture.
 Other characters mention that Dierker is known to skin his victims after he's done torturing them.
 At the end of the game, after Sean has helped destroy the Nazi leadership in Paris and destroyed the Doppelseig factory, he finally tracks down Dierker at the Eiffel Tower, where Dierker has been executing his subordinate officers for failing him and forcing others to commit suicide.

 Dr. Kwong:"The cannon's massive barrel thrusts into the sky above Paris like an engorged pillar of masculine flesh... while the women of the city tremble in the eclipsing shadow."

 Game Breaker: The third sabotage perk, with which planting bombs while in disguise is not considered suspicious by the guards.
 It's also very easy if rather tedious to acquire, but at least it can only be acquired late in the game.
 Once you have it, you can drop a bundle of dynamite sticks two meters from a Nazi, light the fuse and leg it, and he'll just stand there and stare at it until it blows up in his face.